Use TextArea for Chat Message Content

 Actually we used an ExpandingTextArea from GemsFX package so the content can occupy as much space as it needs in the ScrollPane.

 About the selection and copying, this goes down to fundamental issue from JavaFX.
-Text and Label cannot be selected by any means.
+Text and Label as a whole or a part cannot be selected and/or copied.